IIoT for Manufacturing Is a Reality Today – Don’t Be Left Behind

 The Internet of Things Plus Industry Equals the Evolution of Industrial Manufacturing

-The most important aspects to be addressed by industrial manufacturers in order to take advantage of the IIoT are connectivity, process workflow, and automated data collection.
-For collection and corrective action, a CMMS can retrieve or receive sensor data and follow an automated path to communicate alerts, issue work orders, notify personnel or even initiate automated mechanical action as appropriate for a particularly affected machine.
+The most important aspects to be addressed by industrial manufacturers in order to take advantage of the IIoT are connectivity, process workflow and automated data collection.
+For collection and corrective action, a CMMS can retrieve or receive sensor data and follow an automated path to communicate alerts, issue work orders, notify personnel or even initiate automated mechanical action as appropriate for a particular affected machine.

-Proteus CMMS is the leading CMMS solution because it integrates with almost all machinery control systems.
+Proteus CMMS is the leading CMMS solution because it integrates with almost all Building Automation Systems (BAS).
 Proteus CMMS automatically generates work orders upon response to alarms, run time or events.
 This integration improves efficiency, reduces failure downtime and keeps industrial equipment running in peak condition.
 Without going into all of Gartner’s predictions and research regarding the IoT, suffice it to say that this “Thing” is going to be HUGE!
 Don’t Be Left Behind!

-Stay tuned for next week’s post “IoT, the Foundation of the Digital Society” in our blog series on IoT and the IIoT.
+Stay tuned for next week’s post #2 “IoT: Foundation of the Digital Society” in our 6 part series on the Industrial Internet of Things.